apostrophecms/apostrophe-documentation/index.md

 You can [check out a live demo here.](http://demo2.apostrophenow.com)

-This site provides documentation for Apostrophe 2, our next-generation version  version built from the ground up with [node.js](http://nodejs.org).
+This site provides developer documentation for Apostrophe 2, our next-generation version  version built from the ground up with [node.js](http://nodejs.org).
 You can [find information about the older PHP-based version here](http://trac.apostrophenow.org).

 If you're a beginning A2 developer, you should [start with the tutorials](tutorials/index.html).
 We also have [HOWTOs on a variety of advanced topics](howtos/index.html) and an [API reference](api-reference/index.html).